Out and About

 From Cypress Park walk down Ainslie Street and you will come out at Corkhill Street where you can follow Harvest Road back to the water police and from there head back along the foreshore.
 Alternatively you can follow the old signage for the North Fremantle Heritage Trail found on Harvest Road near the Water Police but be warned other signs along the trail were severely degraded and hard to read.

 This walk took around 2 hours and is an 8 km round trip.
-Unfortunately I forgot to put on my GPS so I don't have the walk mapped.
-You could break this walk into shorter walks by parking on the North Fremantle side or further along the walk at the Old Soap Factory.
+You could break it into shorter walks by parking at Gilbert Fraser Reserve or further along the walk at the Old Soap Factory.

-The trail was mostly flat but did have some hilly sections and although most of the pathway was paved the Gilbert Fraser Reserve section was not.
-There were no public toilet facilities along the walk which is why we parked in East Fremantle.
-As well as The Left Bank there is also a Dome cafe on the river at East Fremantle.
-Public toilets are available opposite the East St Jetty.
+The trail was mostly flat but did have some hilly sections and although most of the pathway was paved the Gilbert Fraser Reserve section along the river was not.
+The only public toilets along the way are on the north western corner of Gilbert Fraser Reserve (when the oval is open) or in East Fremantle at the East St Jetty.